lnd3/im-tools/README.md

 During login, the scripts make a sequence of back-and-forth calls and responses to finally recieve a certain link (a login callback), which can be used only once.
 When called, the login callback returns a certain cookie called 'imhome', which, in combination with the session cookie, allows subsequent calls to be considered as valid user calls.

-Auth details are sent as hidden http post data over https and is likely secure.
+Auth details are sent as hidden post data over https and is likely secure.
 Apparently trusting certificate providers is enough security for infomentor.
 I can think of a couple of scenarios where that kind of security is null and void, but let's not ponder on such minor details here.

 ## Usage
 Using a unix-like environment the scripts can be called with credentials or pupilids, otherwise follow the prompt instructions.